 List of best things to do in Rajasthan for a heartwarming experience while holiday in Rajasthan

 Camel Safari in Rajasthan

 Rajasthan Camel Safari is one of the most unforgettable experiences one can enjoy in the state of Rajasthan.
-The ship of the desert-camel takes you through the vast expanses of desert.
+The ship of the desert camel takes you through the vast expanses of the desert.
 A camel safari through the different regions of Rajasthan offers an opportunity to explore and experience the rustic desert life of India.
-The experience can be enhanced with camping in the desert under the starry sky.
+The experience can be enhanced by camping in the desert under the starry sky.

-During the safari, you will get to travel to some remote places of Rajasthan which are home to some interesting ruins of the state.
-This will be a great opportunity for history buffs as they will get to know much about the history of the state through this ride through remote regions of the state.
+During the safari, you will travel to some remote places of Rajasthan, which are home to some fascinating state ruins.
+This will be an excellent opportunity for history buffs as they will get to know much about the state’s history through this ride through remote regions of the state.

 Where : Bikaner and Jaisalmer